The two-stroke cycle engine completes one working stroke in one revolution of a crankshaft.

 Dugald Clerk also made a lot of contributions in this direction in 1878.

-Two stroke cycle engine is very widely employed where small power required for motorcycle, auto rickshaw, scooters.
+A Two-stroke cycle engine is very widely employed where small power is required for motorcycles, auto-rickshaw, and scooters.

-Two stroke cycle engine is compact in size, easy for manufacturing and simple in operation.
+The Two-stroke cycle engine is compact in size, easy for manufacturing, and simple to operate.

-One drawback of two stroke cycle engine is, Specific Fuel Consumption (S.F.C) is more.
-(Means fuel per Break Horse Power (b.h.p.) per hour is more in two-stroke cycle engine.
+One drawback of a two-stroke cycle engine is, Specific Fuel Consumption (S.F.C) is more.
+(Means fuel per Break Horse Power (b.h.p.) per hour is more in a two-stroke cycle engine.

-There are no inlet and exhaust valves as in four-stroke engine but we have inlet and exhaust ports only, due to which suction and exhaust stroke are eliminated in two stroke cycle engine.
+There are no inlet and exhaust valves as in the four-stroke engine but we have inlet and exhaust ports only, due to which suction and exhaust stroke are eliminated in the two-stroke cycle engine.

-You can read the details about Scavenging from below.
+You can read the details about Scavenging below.

-As I told above, two stroke cycle engine has no valves but consists of the inlet port (IP), an exhaust port (EP) and transfer port (TP).
+As I told above, the two-stroke cycle engine has no valves but consists of the inlet port (IP), an exhaust port (EP), and a transfer port (TP).

-The ignition starts due to the spark has given by spark plug when the piston is nearing the completion of its compression stroke.
+The ignition starts due to the spark given by the spark plug when the piston is nearing the completion of its compression stroke.

 As a result, the piston is pushed down performing the working stroke and in doing so the air-fuel mixture already drawn from the inlet port in the previous stroke is compressed to a pressure of about 1.4 kilogram/centimeter square.

 When 80% of this stroke is completed the exhaust port is uncovered slightly.
-Hence some of the charge of burnt gases escapes to the atmosphere.
+Hence some of the charges of burnt gases escape into the atmosphere.

 To facilitate the deflection of the fresh charge upward and to avoid its escape along with exhaust gases, the top of the piston is made of a particular shape.

-From the bottom dead center, when the piston moves up, it first closes the transfer port and then exhausts port.
-The charge of fuel which previously entered in the cylinder is now compressed.
+From the bottom dead center, when the piston moves up, it first closes the transfer port and then exhausts the port.
+The charge of fuel that previously entered the cylinder is now compressed.

 After the ignition charge takes place the piston moves down for the power stroke and thus the cycle is repeated.

-The top of the piston is considered as positive and crankcase is as negative.
-The difference between the positive and negative loop gives us the network available from two stroke cycle engine.
+The top of the piston is considered positive and the crankcase is as negative.
+The difference between the positive and negative loops gives us the network available from the two-stroke cycle engine.

 Besides this information, you are suggested to read something more from below engineering books